 - $53.62*/week (two recipes), shipped and billed every 3 weeks (you can customize shipping frequency)

 A pioneer in the raw dog food industry, BARF World offers raw diets in multiple forms, including frozen patties, nuggets, and chubs (tubes of raw blend) and freeze-dried nuggets.
 BARF, which stands for Biologically Appropriate Raw Food or Bones And Raw Food, claims that a raw diet can result in a pet free of allergies and digestive problems.

-Their AAFCO-certified food includes muscle meat, bone, fat, organ meats, vegetables, and fruits and contains no grains or preservatives.
+Their AAFCO-compliant food includes muscle meat, bone, fat, organ meats, vegetables, and fruits and contains no grains or preservatives.
 They deliver right to your door and have a 60-day money-back guarantee if you and your pup aren’t satisfied with their diet.

 - Frozen: starting at $78.97 for 6 chubs (2 lbs each)

 - Freeze-Dried: starting at $28.97 for nuggets (14 oz)

 - View all options